Agnelli's failed coup: 'Judas-like' Juventus president has lost powerful allies over Super League 'betrayal' | Goal.com

 Ferrero, meanwhile, was struggling to contain his emotions.
 "Football would not exist without the fans," he told Radio Marte.
 "We must take football back.
 If we follow people on a power trip, we do not go anywhere.
 How dare they?”

 "I've always voted against Agnelli, I’ve never followed him.
-What did he do in such a delicate moment?
+What did he do in such a delicate moment [for football]?
 I have no words for him.
 If I say what I think, they will censor the show."

 Ferrero was also among those to call for sanctions.
 Former Italy international Antonio Cassano even went as far to argue that Juve, Inter and Milan should be thrown out of Serie A.